 Taxing Wyoming Minerals: Severance Taxes and Permanent Funds

 When Democrat Ernest Wilkerson ran for governor in 1966, the Casper lawyer and auto parts store owner brought back the idea of levying a severance tax in order to bank Wyoming’s mineral wealth for the future.
-The concept had been considered at Wyoming’s constitutional convention in 1889, and again when constitutional amendment was unsuccessfully proposed in 1924, but only sporadically in the years following.
+The concept had been considered at Wyoming’s constitutional convention in 1889, and again when a constitutional amendment was unsuccessfully proposed in 1924, but only sporadically in the years following.

 Nearly 80 years after the constitutional convention, the proponents of a severance tax finally built enough support to enact one.
 A Permanent Wyoming Mineral Trust Fund (PWMTF) was created soon afterward to hold a percentage of severance tax revenues inviolate.
 The remaining severance tax revenues, plus interest generated by the PWMTF, now contribute funding to a broad spectrum of state services.